 Kiro works autonomously to complete tasks end-to-end.
 It can create files, modify code across multiple locations, run commands, and make architectural decisions without asking for approval at each step.
 You maintain control through the ability to view all changes, revert everything, or interrupt execution at any time.

-Kiro applies each proposed change and then presents it for your review.
-You can accept, reject, or request further adjustments to any changes made.
-This approach gives you full visibility into each modification and lets you guide the development process to maintain code quality standards.
+Kiro pauses after each turn that contains file edits, presenting changes for your review before continuing.
+This turn-based approach gives you full visibility into each modification and lets you guide the development process while maintaining code quality standards.

 You can toggle between Autopilot and Supervised modes at any time using the autopilot switch in the chat interface.
 This flexibility allows you to use the appropriate level of control for different tasks.